 Easy Sautéed Mushrooms Recipe bathed in an irresistible garlic butter sauce.
 Ready in under 15 minutes, learn how to cook mushrooms perfectly every time and serve this easy side dish with your favorite chicken, steak, or pork recipes.

 What are your thoughts about sautéed mushrooms?
 I feel like, depending on who you ask, you either love these meaty, spore-bearing fruiting bodies of a fungus…or you don’t.

-How to saute mushrooms – the right way
+How to Cook Mushrooms – the right way

 Let’s make some yummy, plump, garlicky mushrooms!

 Get a heavy pan nice and hot.
 Grab a heavy pan or skillet (the opposite of nonstick) and set it over high heat.
 Don’t add anything to the pan until it’s hot.
 No…really, you guys…get your pan hot.
 Once hot, add the olive oil and 1 tablespoon of butter.
 Heat until butter is frothy (not burning).

 Next, add half of your mushrooms to the pan in a single layer – wait to add the rest of the mushrooms until the first half is browned and no liquid remains in the bottom of the pan.